SB FOOD LLC Recalls Yoyo Gummy Tropical Flavor Over Unapproved Color Additive

 What this FDA recall tells you, and what most readers miss

-This notice was issued by FDA on March 10, 2026 and geographically references AR, GA, IA, IN, KY, MD, MN, NE, NY, OH, PA, TN, TX, VA, WA.
-Its severity classification of "medium" signals how the issuing agency weighs the risk of harm if no action is taken — "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
-The category it belongs to — FDA Recalls — determines the regulatory framework behind it, which shapes what remedies (refunds, replacements, recalls, evacuations) are available to affected individuals and who holds statutory responsibility for enforcement.
+This notice was issued by FDA on April 6, 2026 and geographically references AR, GA, IA, IN, KY, MD, MN, NE, NY, OH, PA, TN, TX, VA, WA.
+Its severity classification of "medium" signals how the issuing agency weighs the risk of harm if no action is taken - "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
+The category it belongs to - FDA Recalls - determines the consumer-protection framework behind it, which shapes what remedies (refunds, replacements, repairs, or the recall itself) are available to affected consumers and which agency holds statutory responsibility for enforcement.

 What Happened